Special routes of U.S. Route 41: Ringgold truck route

 U.S. Route 41 Truck is a short truck detour around a low railroad bridge in Ringgold, Georgia, which is also overlapped by U.S. Route 76 Truck, as well as Georgia State Route 151 and Georgia Route 151 Spur.

 Monteagle, TN-Hopkinsville, KY alternate route

 U.S. Route 41 Alternate (signed U.S. Route 41A in Tennessee), as of 2005, has a northern terminus in Hopkinsville, Kentucky, 10 miles (16 km) north of the Tennessee line.
 It serves the city of Clarksville, Tennessee on its way to Nashville, where it briefly runs concurrently with US 41.
 It then separates again to serve Shelbyville, Winchester, and Tullahoma before rejoining the main route atop Monteagle Mountain.
-US 41A runs west of US 41 for its entire length, aside from one mile in downtown Nashville, where they are concurrent.
+US 41A runs west of US 41 for its entire length, aside from one mile (1.6 km) in downtown Nashville, where they are concurrent.
 US-41A is also concurrent with U.S. Route 31A from Nashville to Triune, Tennessee, for a distance of approximately 25 mi.